 Establishing a strong foundation in science will enable students to critically observe the world and develop their intuition, observation, thinking and analytical skills.
-Students at KIA will participate in four 3 - 4 week science units per school year.
+Students at KVP will participate in four 3 - 4 week science units per school year.
 Each unit will focus on a different strand of science- Life Science, Physical Science, Earth and Space Science, or Technology.

-KIA will be using a variety of standards-aligned programs as a tool in ensuring mastery of the Next Generation Science Standards.
-The primary instructional resource for science will be Houghton Mifflin Science.
-In addition, KIA will use Science and Technology for Children ("STC") modules, supplemented by Full Option Science System ("FOSS") modules correlated to the Next Generation Science Standards as an instructional tool and resource in support of Houghton Mifflin Science.
+KVP will be using a variety of standards-aligned programs as a tool in ensuring mastery.
+One example is the Full Option Science System (FOSS) modules correlated to the Next Generation Science Standards as an instructional tool and resource in support of Houghton Mifflin Science.
 Both curricula offer an inquiry-based approach to science that allows students to conceptualize questions and work to find a possible explanation that responds to that question.
 Students are guided through meaning and concept construction through various engaging activities that are both learner-centered and hands-on.
 STC was developed by the National Science Resources Center, which also supports FOSS as a science curriculum for elementary students.
 STC offers modules in technology as well as in life, physical and earth science.
 FOSS is a research-based science curriculum that was developed by the Lawrence Hall of Science at the University of California, Berkeley.